-4 Automatic Air Vent
+4 Automatic air vent

-When the petcock is open, the automatic air vent assists in venting air from the canner.
-When the petcock is closed, the metal plunger of the air vent rises and seals the canner (2A) so pressure can build.
-If the metal plunger of the automatic air vent is down (3B), there is no pressure in the canner.
+The automatic air vent automatically vents the air from the canner and acts as a visual indicator of pressure.
+When all the air has been vented from the canner, the metal plunger will rise and seal the canner (2A) so the pressure can build.
+If the metal plunger is down (3B), there is no pressure in the canner.